 She spent the next year, 2017, doing what she loved, including going to the beach, taking walks, playing with her grandchildren, visiting elderly shut-ins, restoring furniture, and painting.
 She painted a giant sunflower onto a barn door on her property, and hand-painted pillows and oven mitts as Christmas gifts for family and friends that have taken care of her and prayed with her through her cancer “ordeal.”
 She and her devoted husband and designated caregiver Neal hosted a Christmas party at their house that year.

-That was the abridged version of Tara Wilkes' cancer story, as written for the Duke Cancer Institute blog in January 2018, the genesis of which was a message from Neal Wilkes.
+That was the abridged version of Tara Wilkes' cancer story (written for the Duke Cancer Institute blog in January 2018), the genesis of which was a message from Neal Wilkes.

 “Tara would love to talk and has a story to share,” wrote Neal in an email.
 “Tara has a deep faith in God, many prayers, and a great team of doctors.
 God led us to Duke and this was and is the key to her success.”

-Dr. Mettu couldn't be drawn on Tara's prognosis at the time, except to say that she and the other patient (featured in that same article) "had done well, perhaps better than average.”
+Dr. Mettu couldn't give a prognosis for Wilkes (Tara) at the time, except to say that she and the other patient featured in that same article (Dolly Dunnagan) "had done well, perhaps better than average.”

 “I am always inspired by the optimism of my patients with pancreatic cancer; so many of my patients find the ability to make the best of this situation and are very much invested in helping to further our treatments for this disease by participating in research that will move the needle forward in pancreatic cancer,” she said.